-The reminder, from Staffordshire County Council’s highways team, follows the theft of over 40 metal covers in areas including Rugeley, Codsall, Stone and Newcastle-under-Lyme.
+The reminder follows the theft of metal covers in areas including Penkridge, Great Wyrley and Kings Bromley.

-Officers are also keen to point out that when covers are stolen, holes are left in the road or the pavement which can result in serious harm and injury to drivers, pedestrians, children and cyclists.
+Highways officers are also keen to point out that when covers or grids are stolen, holes are left in the road or the pavement which can result in serious harm and injury to drivers, pedestrians, children and cyclists.

 David Williams, Highways Chief at Staffordshire County Council, said:

-“The theft of gully covers is a serious issue that can cause real problems on the roads and injury to people.
+Stealing gully covers is incredibly dangerous and a serious issue that can cause real problems on the roads and injury to people.

 As well as the obvious risk to drivers, cyclists and pedestrians, replacing covers also takes crews away from other duties, not to mention the extra costs to the council and local tax-payer.